Spread Eagle (steamboat)

-The Spread Eagle was a steam-driven sidewheel riverboat that transported passengers, goods and supplies to the forts and trading posts along the Missouri River between 1857–1864.
+The Spread Eagle was a steam-driven sidewheel riverboat that transported passengers, goods and supplies to the forts and trading posts along the Missouri River between 1857 and 1864.
 It was constructed and launched at Brownsville, Pennsylvania.
 The vessel was a wooden hull packet, 210 ft long, with a beam of 36 ft, a draft of 6 ft, and was rated at 389 tons.
 It was powered by two steam engines with 3 boilers each, at 40 in in diameter and 24 ft in length.
 The Spread Eagle was constructed by Captain Benjamin Johnson who sold the vessel to the American Fur Company upon her arrival at Saint Louis, Missouri.
 Commanded by captain Bailey, she was once engaged in a race along the Missouri from St. Louis to Fort Benton where she rammed her opponent.